ispc/ispc/docs/ispc.rst

 ========================

-The Intel® Implicit SPMD Program Compiler (Intel® ISPC) is a compiler for writing SPMD (single program multiple data) programs to run on the CPU.
+The Intel® Implicit SPMD Program Compiler (Intel® ISPC) is a compiler for writing SPMD (single program multiple data) programs to run on the CPU or GPU.
 The SPMD
 programming approach is widely known to graphics and GPGPU programmers; it is used for GPU shaders and CUDA\* and OpenCL\* kernels, for example.
 The